learn-software-engineering/learn-software-engineering/content/programming/0100-intro/0103-boolean-logic.en.md

 authors: ["jnonino"]
 series: ["Programming"]
 nav_weight: 103
-title: "Boolean logic"
+title: "Boolean Logic"
 description: "In life, we often seek certainties.
 Will it rain tomorrow, true or false?
 Is a certain action right or wrong?
 This dichotomy, this division between two opposing states, lies at the very core of a fundamental branch of mathematics and computer science: Boolean logic."
 date: 2023-09-09
 tags: ["intro", "programming", "boolean-logic"]
 images:
-  - /images/banners/programming-course.en.png
+  - /images/banners/content/programming/0100-intro/0103-boolean-logic.en.png
 ---

 Named in honour of [George Boole](https://en.wikipedia.org/wiki/George_Boole), a 19th-century English mathematician, Boolean logic is a mathematical system that deals with operations resulting in one of two possible outcomes: true or false, typically represented as 1 and 0, respectively[^1].
 In his groundbreaking work, "An Investigation of the Laws of Thought," Boole laid the foundations for this logic, introducing an algebraic system that could be employed to depict logical structures.